 - Tea Tree Oil—Has been used traditionally to heal wounds and prevent infections; contains antibacterial, antifungal and disinfectant properties beneficial for cleaning wounds and fighting infections of the skin

-- Usnea—Beneficial against skin infections due to its antimicrobial properties, effective against Candida albicans fungal infections; contains vitamin C (a natural antioxidant), sterols and fatty acids which promote healthy, strong skin
+- Usnea—Beneficial against skin infections due to its defense against microorganisms, effective against Candida albicans fungal infections; contains vitamin C (a natural antioxidant), sterols and fatty acids which promote healthy, strong skin

 Topical Spray: Spray several times a day to the affected area(s) until healed.